flatironinstitute/mountainlab/docs/source/installation/nodejs_installation.rst

 .. code :: bash

-	sudo apt-get install nodejs npm
+	sudo apt-get install nodejs npm nodejs-legacy

 Otherwise, visit the `NodeJS home page <https://nodejs.org/en/>`_

-Note: depending on how nodejs is named on your system, you may need to do the following (or something like it):
+Note: depending on how nodejs is named on your system, you may need to do the following (or something like it) so that "nodejs" is a recognized command:

 .. code :: bash